AlgoMaster Logo

 Intuition

-If we treat lower - 1 as a virtual element before the array and upper + 1 as a virtual element after the array, then every gap check follows the exact same pattern.
-We no longer need separate code for "before the first element," "between elements," and "after the last element."
-They all become gaps between consecutive entries in an extended sequence.
+Treat lower - 1 as a virtual element before the array and upper + 1 as a virtual element after it.
+With those two anchors in place, every gap check follows the same pattern.
+The separate code for "before the first element," "between elements," and "after the last element" collapses into one rule applied to consecutive entries of the extended sequence.

 Algorithm